Chris Hunter (chemist)

 Christopher Alexander Hunter, FRS (born 19 February 1965) is a British chemist and academic.
-Since 2014, he has been Herchel Smith Professor of Organic Chemistry in the Department of Chemistry the University of Cambridge.
+Since 2014, he has been Herchel Smith Professor of Organic Chemistry in the Department of Chemistry at the University of Cambridge.
 His research is currently focused on molecular recognition.
 He was previously a lecturer at the University of Otago and a lecturer then professor at the University of Sheffield.

 Early life and education

 Hunter was born on 19 February 1965 in Dunedin, New Zealand.
 He is the son of John Alexander Hunter and his wife Alice Mary Hunter.
 He and his family moved to Northern Ireland in 1969.
 He was educated at Portstewart Primary School and the Coleraine Academical Institution, an all-boys grammar school in Coleraine, County Londonderry.
 He studied Natural Sciences and then chemistry at the University of Cambridge.
 He graduated with a Bachelor of Arts (BA) degree in 1986, this was later promoted to Master of Arts (MA Cantab) as per tradition, and with a Doctor of Philosophy (PhD) degree in 1989.